-- Do you experience muscle pain, night sweats, insomnia, and so forth when you are out of Vicodin?
+- Do you experience muscle pain, night sweats, insomnia, and so forth without the use of Vicodin?

 Our Approach to Vicodin Addiction Treatment

 The Lakehouse Recovery Center’s approach to addiction treatment focuses on recovery from different perspectives.

 For many years, those suffering from addiction to Vicodin have had very few alternatives for meaningful treatment.

 There were also virtually no options for treatment that would not require hospitalization or some other departure from one’s regular life, but now there is with the Lakehouse.

-An assessment of your individual needs may present you with a program designed to treat your addiction and leave you with tools for continued health and wellness.
+An assessment of your individual needs may present you with a program designed to treat your Vicodin addiction and leave you with tools for continued health and wellness.

 1. Medical treatment:

 If your Vicodin use comes from an underlying medical condition, you will need to discover an alternate treatment.
 Under the care of our medical staff, you will begin to heal physically from your addiction.

 Psychological treatment can help you learn how to manage stress, bad habits, life changes, and so much more by using effective coping skills.